sajjadhussa1n/CS470-Machine-Learning-2025/lectures/9_intoduction_to_neural_networks/lecture_notes.md

 ```

-**The Power of Non-Linearity:**
-Non-linear activation functions enable:
-- Learning complex feature hierarchies
-- Universal approximation of functions
-- Hierarchical feature learning from simple to complex patterns
+The power of non-linearity enables several key capabilities in neural networks.
+It allows learning of complex feature hierarchies where simple features combine to form more complex representations.
+This enables universal approximation of functions, meaning networks can theoretically learn any continuous relationship.
+Most importantly, it supports hierarchical feature learning where networks automatically discover relevant features from simple to complex patterns.

 ### Common Activation Functions

 **Sigmoid:**

+The sigmoid function produces smooth, bounded outputs between 0 and 1, making it interpretable as probabilities.
+However, it suffers from the vanishing gradient problem in deep networks, where gradients become extremely small during training.

 ```math